MarkTonkinson/DinnerParty/README.md

 # DinnerParty
-A Site for Dinner Parties - responsive design and jquery practice
+A Site for Dinner Parties - responsive design, SASS, and jquery practice